Burmese names: Traditional and Western-style names

 Burmese people who marry foreigners or move to countries that use surnames may use their name as if part of it represented a family name.
 For example, Tun Myint's wife changed her last name to Myint, but Myint is part of his personal name.

 Honorifics

-As above, honorifics supplement a given name, and can be the normal form of address used both in writing and in speech, especially with a name of one or two syllables.
-Widespread use of honorifics is found within all cultures in the Burmese region.
-Although some ethnic groups have special honorifics, these words are recognized and applied by other groups (rather than being translated).
+Honorifics are additions to a given name, commonly used both in written and spoken communication, especially with shorter names comprising one or two syllables.
+The practice of using honorifics is widespread across all cultures in the Burmese region.
+While certain ethnic groups may have unique honorifics, these terms are typically recognized and adopted by other groups rather than being translated.

-For example, Aung San's parents are more generally known as U Pha and Daw Suu.
-These can be translated as "Mr. Pha" and "Ms. Suu" but are often used more informally.
+For instance, Aung San's parents are commonly referred to as U Pha and Daw Suu.
+While these could be translated as "Mr. Pha" and "Ms. Suu", they are often used in a more informal manner.

-Some common honorifics used in Burmese include:
+Some of the common honorifics used in Burmese culture include: